Find Affordable College Courses

 $7,072 Average Tuition & Fees

-Kirkwood Community College did quite well in this year’s ranking of the best value schools for agriculture and agriculture operations students.
-It came in at #12 on the list.
-Located in the city of Cedar Rapids, Kirkwood Community College is a public school with a fairly large student population.
+Kirkwood Community College ranked #12 on this year’s Best Value Agriculture Schools list.
+Located in the midsize city of Cedar Rapids, Kirkwood Community College is a public school with a large student population.

-Kirkwood Community College undergraduate students pay an average of $7,072 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Kirkwood Community College are $7,072 a year.
 The average amount in student loans that agriculture and agriculture operations majors at Kirkwood Community College take out is $10,875.

 Read full report on Agriculture & Agriculture Operations at Kirkwood Community College

-Chippewa Valley Technical College landed the #13 spot in the 2023 rankings for the best value agriculture and agriculture operations programs.
-Located in the small city of Eau Claire, CVTC is a public college with a moderately-sized student population.
+Chippewa Valley Technical College came in at #13 in this year’s edition of the Best Value Agriculture Schools ranking.
+Located in the city of Eau Claire, CVTC is a public college with a medium-sized student population.

 CVTC undergraduate students pay an average of $6,683 in tuition and fees each year.